-The Post-Baccalaureate Teacher Certification Program in Theater is designed for college graduates seeking initial teacher certification.
-The streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
+The Post-Baccalaureate Teacher Certification Program in Theater (K-12) is designed for college graduates seeking initial teacher certification in the subject area of Theater.
+The streamlined, rigorous, and sequential program of professional teacher preparation studies combines theory, research, field experience, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
-The final clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.
+The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

-The Post-Baccalaureate Teacher Certification Program in Theater is a 21 graduate credit program requiring courses taken in late afternoons/evenings followed by a semester of full-time student teaching.
+The Post-Baccalaureate Teacher Certification Program in Theater is a 21-graduate credit program requiring teacher preparation courses taken in late afternoons/evenings followed by a semester of full-time student teaching.

 Kathleen M. Pierce, Ph.D.